Learn Godot's GDScript From Zero

-Learn GDScript From Zero is a free and open-source app to learn to code with Godot's GDScript programming language from zero.
+Learn GDScript From Zero is a free and open source app created by GDQuest to help you learn Godot's GDScript programming language from zero.

 It is compatible with Godot 4.